Life Insurance for New Parents

 Do Stay-at-Home Parents Need Life Insurance?

 Yes—stay-at-home parents often need life insurance just as much as working parents.
-If a stay-at-home parent passes away, the surviving parent may face significant costs for childcare, housekeeping, transportation, and other services that were previously provided without direct expense.
+If a stay-at-home parent dies, the surviving parent can face immediate costs to replace essential services that were previously provided without a direct paycheck.
+Those services include childcare, household management, transportation, meal planning, and the logistics that keep a child’s routine stable.

 What Insurers Look At for New Parents

-Life insurance underwriting for new parents is typically straightforward.
+Underwriting for new parents is typically straightforward.
 Insurers focus on age, health history, build, blood pressure, cholesterol, medications, tobacco use, and family medical history.
 Parenthood itself does not negatively affect underwriting.
+In fact, many parents qualify for strong classes when they apply young and healthy.

 Using a calculator can help you visualize how much coverage your family may need and what premiums might look like.
-It’s a helpful first step before reviewing real quotes.
+It’s a useful first step before reviewing real quotes, especially when you’re deciding between 20-year and 30-year coverage, or between a higher and lower death benefit.

 Life Insurance Calculator